How To Evaluate An Intermediate Repertoire Series

 While we are blessed as pianists to have a practically unlimited amount of repertoire to play and teach, this blessing can also be a curse, leading teachers to be overwhelmed.
 Thankfully, the work has already been done for us.

-Many publishers have put out wonderful series of intermediate repertoire containing pieces from the Baroque period all the way to modern day.
+Many publishers have put out wonderful series of intermediate repertoire containing pieces from the Baroque period to modern day.
 Depending on the priorities of the publisher and editor, each series has different strengths and weaknesses.
 And, of course, each of us as teachers has different priorities, so different series will appeal to different ones of us.

 How should I choose books for my student?